 Each country’s needs and stages of quantum development are different, but there are a few key elements that each must master in order to establish a thriving quantum ecosystem.

 - Business & Industry: Work with VCs, entrepreneurs and large companies to create a quantum tech startup ecosystem.
-Establish quantum incubators and accelerators, and industry/academic partnerships for workforce development and commercialization opportunities.
+Establish quantum incubators, accelerators, and industry/academic partnerships for workforce development and commercialization opportunities.

 - Government: Develop a National Quantum Policy governing quantum technology R&D, commercialization strategies, workforce development, cybersecurity and defense programs, infrastructure upgrades and international collaboration.